vvvv666/greenfield-docs/src/faq/README.md

 Testnet is used for testing, so it won't keep user's data for a long time.
 It is expected to be dropped after 7 days.

 ### Where can I get Developer support?
-Check out the Greenfield Developer Discord for technical support.
+Check out the Greenfield Developer Discord for technical support. (pending...)